chadsansing/iot-escape-room-workshop/README.md

 - Our network’s design community.
 - Our network’s open data community.

-At the end of this 2-day workshop, we’ll open the workshop to the public for a celebratory demo or gallery walk of everything participants have built.
+At the end of this 2-day workshop, we opened the workshop to the public for a celebratory gallery walk of everything participants have built.

 If any of this sounds good to you, please let us know how to help you take next steps!
-We would love to be of servive.
+We would love to be of service.

 Have a question or suggestion about the IoT Escape Room event?
 Please email curriculum manager [Chad Sansing](mailto:chad@mozillafoundation.org) or reach out on [Twitter](https://twitter.com/chadsansing).